tryauuum/my-salt/README.md

 # limitations

 * to keep everything easy to install, pillar is not used. due to that, code somewhat sucks
+* again, to keep everything easy to install, no node roles or categories exist. because assining roles/categories to machines complicates installation
-* installation guide pretends that only one operating system exists (ubuntu 20.04)
+* installation guide assumes that only one operating system exists (ubuntu 20.04)